Full Guide on Vinyl Record Types

 45 RPM

-Then comes the advent of 45 RPM records in the 1950s, manufactured to compete with Columbia’s already immensely popular 33 1/3 RPM vinyl records.
-Yes, as with almost any innovation of this variety in the music industry, this has largely to do with financial gain – woe be the western world!
+Then came the advent of 45 RPM records in the 1950s, manufactured to compete with Columbia’s already immensely popular 33 1/3 RPM vinyl records.
+Yes, as with almost any innovation of this variety in the music industry, this has largely to do with financial gain – woe be the Western world!

 Seeing as the album didn’t even really become a seriously considered medium until the 1960s – other than in collating a bunch of unrelated singles – this medium rapidly became the currency for the exchange of popular music, able as it was to contain in a smaller format the content from an upcoming release.

-Once the 45 RPM 7 inch vinyl records and the 33 1/3 RPM 12 inch vinyl records became the common currency between music enthusiasts, it was these formats that record companies and manufacturers of turntable and record playing equipment began to focus all their efforts on, leaving such antiquated formats like the 78 RPM vinyl record in the dust, despite being such an inherently audiophilic format.
+Once the 45 RPM 7-inch vinyl records and the 33 1/3 RPM 12-inch vinyl records became the common currency among music enthusiasts, it was these formats that record companies and manufacturers of turntable and record playing equipment began to focus all their efforts on, leaving such antiquated formats like the 78 RPM vinyl record in the dust, despite being such an inherently audiophilic format.

 33 1/3 RPM